chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Answer

-- I would describe my English as fluent at a professional level.
+I would describe my English as fluent at a professional level.
 I use it daily for technical communication, documentation, and meetings, so I feel confident working in English.
-- My English is at a B2 level.
-I can communicate fluently in professional settings, especially in technical discussions and teamwork.

 ## German Level